ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 ## Check Bootstrap Status

-Please note that you will have to wait until the node(s) have finished bootstrapping before the node(s) can be Primary Network or Subnet Validator(s).
+Please note that you will have to wait until the nodes have finished bootstrapping before the nodes can be Primary Network or Subnet Validators.
 To check whether all the nodes in a cluster have finished bootstrapping, run `avalanche node status <clusterName>`.